JuliaComputing/DataSets.jl/docs/src/index.md

 * Command line wrappers which deal with paths to data storage
-* Code to load and save from various *data storage systems* (eg, local filesystem data; local git data, downloaders for remote data over various protocols, etc)
+* Code to load and save from various *data storage systems* (eg, local filesystem data; local git data, downloaders for remote data over various protocols, cloud storage access, proprietary data servers, etc)
-* Code to load the same data model from various serializations (eg, text: plain/compressed, property tree: toml/json/msgpack/bson/...
+* Code to load the same data model from various serializations
-  tabular: csv/csv.gz/parquet/sqlite/...)
 * Code to deal with data lifecycle; versions, provenance, etc

 DataSets provides scaffolding to make this kind of code more reusable.
 We want